Skip to Content

 Bahia Concha, Santa Marta

-From Santa Marta, Bahia concha is only an hour’s drive away.
-You can book private transport, or a shared shuttle and speed boat and enjoy your day at a beautiful beach!
+From Santa Marta, Bahia Concha is only a 30-45-minute drive away.
+You can book private transport which also includes a picnic lunch, or take the bus, taxi, or even a speed boat from one of the bays in Santa Marta, and enjoy your day at a beautiful beach!

 Touring a coffee farm in Minca